JonatanRasmussen/DTU-02476-Group-100-Project/reports/README.md

 To ensure the reproducibility of our experiments, we used many of the tools taught during the course.
 We used config files to maintain consistent configurations, so that all the settings and parameters are saved for later use.
 This made it easy to replicate or modify experiments.
 Additionally, we also used version control for both code and configs (we used Git for this).
 This ensured that we could always revert to or examine the state of the code for any given experiment.
 Logging were also used to document what happened each time the code was run, which helps for both debugging as well as validating a succesful reproduction of results.
 We also used DVC to handle the changes made to very large files, while also ensuring that we could revert back to earlier version of said files.

-e it.We also used Docker, which is great for environmental consistency and portability, and being able to reprodu Docker containers encapsulate the application and its environment, ensuring that it works uniformly across different systems.
+Docker containers encapsulate the application and its environment, ensuring that it works uniformly across different systems.
 This encapsulation includes the application, its dependencies, and the environment settings.
 As a result, Docker significantly reduces the ‘it works on my machine’ problem, providing a consistent environment for the application from development to production.

 ### Question 14